Privlko/de_uk_paper/draft.md

 output: html_document
 ---

-## Abstract:

-**Purpose:** The article compares internal and external job mobility as a means of improving earnings in Germany and the UK.

-**Design/methodology/approach:** We consider parallel case studies using the British Household Panel Survey, and the German Socio-Economic Panel.
-Both panels contain job history information which we use to operationalise voluntary quits and promotions.
-We then estimate the effect of job mobility on earnings growth using fixed-effects estimation, and compare both countries.

-**Findings:** Internal and external mobility are distinctly different strategies for improving earnings.
-However, the institutional setting, where mobility types take place, also shapes mobility's impact on earnings growth.
-In both countries the core workforce benefits from internal promotions.
-However, in Germany the rewards tied to promotion are far greater than they are in the UK.
-A key reason German workers are less mobile than British workers may have less to do with employment protection legislation and more to do with the rewards tied to internal career ladders.

-**Practical implications:** Studies hoping to understand the link between job mobility and earnings growth must consider the importance of institutional frameworks.
-Labour market institutions shape not only the rate of job mobility in a given market, but also the rewards tied to mobility.

-**Originality/value:** The majority of studies exploring the effects of mobility focus on single country cases.
-The lessons from such cases are then prescribed to other countries, without acknowledging institutional differences and settings.
-Our paper separates such settings and helps to understand processes of inequality in both countries.
-German workers who are able to pursue internal promotion are likely different from those who are unable to pursue promotion.
-British workers also benefit from promotions, but must pursue several promotions before seeing a substantial difference in pay.

 ## Second abstract (different format)

-This article uses data from the British Household Panel Survey and the German Socio-Economic Panel to analyze the relationship between voluntary mobility and earnings growth.
-I compare the effects of quits and promotions on wages, against remaining in the same job with the same employer (for both countries).
+This article uses data from the British Household Panel Survey and the German Socio-Economic Panel to show the relationship between voluntary mobility and earnings growth.
+We will compare the effects of quits and promotions on wages, against remaining in the same job with the same employer (for both countries).
 Results show that internal promotions have the strongest effect on earnings growth, but are particularly important in the German market.
 The particle argues that country institutions shape not only the likelihood of mobility (Through employment protection legislation, or collective job-matching) but also its consequences.

 ## Introduction: